School Logo

 Writing is an essential tool in the learning process.
 Children write to express their emotions, to convey their thoughts and opinions and to present evidence of research.
 By developing these skills we can equip our children with the ability to use writing across a range of curricular activities in which they are involved.
 Indeed, we truly believe that writing is an act of courage.

-Teaching approaches and organisation of learning:
+Teaching approaches and organisation of learning

 Children have exposure to a range of different writing styles and genres.
 The organisation of the units is monitored by the English Leader to ensure breadth of coverage.
+English is taught in the children's classes for one hour each day.

 Children have the opportunity to share their work with members of the class and the wider school community, including parents, teachers and SLT.
 Learning intentions are shared with the children at the start of lessons and are written on children’s work.
 All success criteria relate to this as necessary.
 Teachers use a range of strategies to teach writing, including; note-taking, modelled writing, planning, shared writing, guided writing, independent writing, editing and assessment.
 Children will be modelled how to write or complete collaborative writing, sometimes supported by either the class teacher or teaching assistant as necessary.
 Pupils use green pens to edit and improve their own work when working in pairs or in a group.